CBEP-SoCB/Presumpscot_WQ_sum/Analysis/E.coli_Analysis.md

 ```

 <img src="E.coli_Analysis_files/figure-gfm/unnamed-chunk-8-1.png" style="display: block; margin: auto;" />
-We have a fat tailed mound-like distribution, which suggests a lognormal
+We have a fat tailed mound-like distribution when plotted ona log scale.
-distribution may work well for these data.
-But note also that we have an
+That suggests a lognormal distribution may work well for these data.
+But
-excess of elevated values.
-Why?
-Note that this level of extreme values
+note also that we have an excess of elevated values.
+Note that this
-suggests the geometric means are going to underestimate the real values.
+level of extreme values suggests the geometric means are going to
+underestimate the real values.

 # What Distribution Fits?

+We use a variety of tools from `fitdistrplus` and `VGAM` to examine data
+distributions.

 ``` r
 presumpscot_data %>%